saumyapandey1998/MajorProject2021/README.md

 # MajorProject2021
-This project is a part of Final Year Project titles "Brain Tumor Detection using CNN".
+This project is a part of Final Year Project titled "Brain Tumor Detection using CNN".